Updated: Aug 10

 Most of the components above the running plate were fit only to use as a pattern for new parts.
 By April 2001, “Nancy” had been stripped; the reusable components ultrasonically tested, and when fit for use, have been cleaned, repainted and reused.
 The reprofiled wheel sets have been reunited with the frames, and the assembly of the cylinders, motion work and valve gear is now complete.
 The manufacture of the footplates, new tanks, cab and bunker, using the originals as patterns, see right hand side.
 An article in the Railway Magazine shows further details on the restoration.

 Nancy has now returned and has brought steam to Dromod for the first time since 2004 when Dromad's boiler cert required renewal.
+Nancy was formally approved by the Commission for Rail Regulation in the Spring of 2022.

 The Avonside "Nancy" Restoration Group: